yodrew/yodrew.github.io/_pages/darkness.md

 	- fit a window perfectly with no measuring: enlarge a board with 50--200- wide strips of black posterboard glued to edge, extending to the sash or sill.
 First, crease and fold the strip 15- from the edge.
 2. the cover is the second inner layer.
 It goes over the recess, extending 100--200- past it or past trim.
 This catches light that leaks through cracks between sill and wall.
 4. when using 2 layers of black-white plastic, fold back edge of outside layer 20--50-.
 This exposes black side for sealing against frame or wall.
-5. temperature control: protect your windows from heat damage!
+5. temperature control: protect windows from heat damage!
 	- reflect heat with white paper, posterboard or fabric that faces outside.
 At the edges, leave 30--50- black to absorb light where it makes contact with frame
 	- in extremely hot areas, install an awning, exterior blind or shutters
 6. For a handle, use a small block of wood.
 Screw it in from the back through a fender washer or stiff piece of plastic, like a bottle cap.